MultiSafepay/docs/content/api/accounts/balances.md

 {{< description >}}
 ## Balances

 As a partner or primary account holder, use this endpoint to retrieve the balance of an affiliated account.

+By default, charges are disabled.
+To enable charges for your account, email your account manager at <sales@multisafepay.com>

 For authentication, use your [account API key](/set-up-your-account/site-id-api-key-secure-code/).

 **Parameters**